tomasstolker/ARTES/docs/input.rst

 atmosphere.in
 -------------

-The input from the `atmosphere.in` file is used by `tools/atmosphere.py` to create the required `atmosphere.fits` file, which contains the atmospheric structure, opacities, scattering matrices, etc. A complete overview of all possible parameters is provided in the :ref:`atmosphere.in` section.
+The input from the *atmosphere.in* file is used by *tools/atmosphere.py* to create the required *atmosphere.fits* file, which contains the atmospheric structure.
+A complete overview of all possible parameters is provided in the :ref:`atmosphere.in` section.
 Here we show a simple example:

 .. code-block:: ini